chromestone/OriginalBirds/index.md

 ## FAQ

 **Q: How do you determine who was legacy verified?**<br />
-A: Users will see a green checkmark by OBs who were legacy verified around April 6th, 2023.
-This means that @verified at one point followed them on Twitter.
+A: Users will see a green checkmark beside OBs who were legacy verified around April 6th, 2023.
+This means that @verified followed them on Twitter at the time of data collection.
 We sourced our data from [thansen0](https://github.com/thansen0/verified_twitters).
 Please show them some love!

 **Note:** We are currently cross-referencing Twitter handles (because it would be costly to verify against the actual Twitter ID).
 We recognize that Twitter handles may have changed and will be working on it when we have the resources.

+**Q: Why is my browser randomly visiting Elon Musk's Twitter page?**<br />
+A: This is a normal operation to retrieve Twitter's checkmark that happens once on installation.
+Since Elon Musk owns Twitter, he is always verified and we obtain Twitter's checkmark from his page after installation.
+Our extension does not include any Twitter source code or assets to avoid copyright issues.

 **Q: Can I be added to the legacy verified list?**<br />
 A: As of right now we're only planning on this to be a static list (like a Wayback Machine).
 If we were to implement our own user verification then it would require volunteers or some external funding, which would 100% draw the ire of Twitter.